7 Food trucks in Kolkata

 Food trucks Hyderabad

 The lip-smacking dish of Southern India is idli (boiled rice cake) or dosa (Indian pancake).
 Do you know that there are more than 60 types of idli and dosa?
 If you want to enjoy some, you can visit Chettinadu Villas.
-They serve the authentic Chettinadu style food for reasonable price.
-You can either call them to fix a place if you are travelling in a large group or, you can call them to locate them too.
+They serve authentic Chettinadu-style food for a reasonable price.
+You can either call them to fix a place if you are traveling in a large group or, you can call them to locate them too.

 Specials: Cheese Dosa, Mutton Idli, and Idiyappam